ldj01/e-s-t/README.md

 ## NOTE - The products produced by this software have not been validated and are considered prototype.

-## Land Surface Temperature 0.2.0 Release Notes
+## Land Surface Temperature 0.3.0 Release Notes
-Release Date: March 2017
+Release Date: June 2017

-See git tag [lst-rit-v0.2.0]
+See git tag [lst-rit-v0.3.0]

 This project contains application source code for producing Land Surface Temperature products.